 - The typical summertime pattern can be expected to continue across the Sunshine State over the next several days.
-Daily showers and thunderstorms will develop along the inland-moving sea breezes late morning and early afternoon, increasing in coverage and intensity with daytime heating. - The Weather Prediction Center (WPC) is outlooking two areas for a Marginal Risk (level 1 of 4) for Flash Flooding; however, the risk for localized flooding and ponding water can be expected across statewide urban corridors and low-lying/poor drainage areas. - Rainfall totals associated with any approaching tropical disturbance are typically one of the last details of the 'forecasting puzzle'. - Trends within the computer forecast models will be monitored through the week.
+Daily showers and thunderstorms will develop along the inland-moving sea breezes late morning and early afternoon, increasing in coverage and intensity with daytime heating. - The Weather Prediction Center (WPC) is outlooking a Marginal Risk (level 1 of 4) for Flash Flooding along the Florida Panhandle and I-10 Corridor today; however, the risk for localized flooding and ponding of water can be expected across statewide urban corridors and low-lying/poor drainage areas. - The Storm Prediction Center (SPC) is outlooking a Marginal Risk (level 1 of 5) for Severe Weather across the Eastern Panhandle, Big Bend, and far Northern Peninsula as thunderstorms from thunderstorm complexes to the north could reach portions of North Florida later this evening into the night. - Rainfall totals associated with any approaching tropical disturbance are typically one of the last details of the 'forecasting puzzle'. - Trends within the computer forecast models will be monitored through the week.
 A more disorganized tropical system may produce higher rain chances and greater rainfall totals over portions of the Florida Peninsula this weekend into early next week. - Warm and muggy conditions can be expected across the state today as high temperatures will reach the upper 80s to middle 90s.
-Heat index values across the state will reach the upper 90s to middle 100s by the afternoon hours. - Heat Advisories have been issued across the Florida Panhandle and into the Florida Big Bend through the afternoon, with temperatures feeling like 106 to 112-degrees during the peak heating hours of the day.
+Heat index values across the state will reach the upper 90s to middle 100s by the afternoon hours. - Heat Advisories have been issued across the Florida Panhandle and into the Suwanee through the afternoon, with temperatures feeling like 108-114-degrees during the peak heating hours of the day; Excessive Heat Warnings cannot be ruled out along the eastern Panhandle and Big Bend. - Heat Advisories have also been issued across South Florida and the Keys through the afternoon, with temperatures feeling like 105-110-degrees.

-The next briefing packet will be issued on Wednesday.
+The next briefing packet will be issued on Thursday.
 For the latest information, please visit the National Hurricane Center website.